-This course introduces students to designing and configuring computer systems that incorporate mixed operating systems and mixed deployment environments, including on premises and cloud based deployments.
-Students are introduces to the Windows Server operating system and methods of integrating Windows based services with Linux based services to produce a cost effective computer system solution for various business needs.
+PREREQUISITE: IS115 This course introduces students to designing and configuring computer systems that incorporate multiple operating systems and mixed deployment environments, including on-premises and cloud-based deployments.
+Students learn advanced configurations of Windows Server operating system and integrate Windows-based services with Linuxbased and Cloud-based services to produce a cost-effective computer system solution for various business needs.

-IS118L MIXED ENVIRONMENTS AND CLOUD IMPLEMENTATION LAB 2 LINITS

-This lab allows students to configure and deploy a mixed on-premises/cloud environment system utilizing Linux Servers and Windows Servers as it relates to concepts discussed in IS118.
+IS118L MIXED ENVIRONMENTS AND CLOUD IMPLEMENTATION LAB 2 UNITS COREQUISITE: IS125 This lab allows students to configure and deploy a mixed on-premises/cloud environment system utilizing Linux Servers and Windows Servers as it relates to concepts discussed in IS118.

-IS125 CISCO NETWORKING
+IS125 CISCO NETWORKING 4 UNITS

-This course covers the basic functions and operation of Cisco based network switches and routers.
-Topics include basic configuration of switches, Virtual LAN's (VLANs), implementation of routing tables, routing protocols, and ACL's.
+PREREQUISITE: IS100 This course covers the basic functions and operation of Cisco-based network switches and routers.
+Topics include basic configurations of switches, routers, Virtual LANs (VLANs), implementation of routing tables, routing protocols, and Access Control Lists (ACLs).

-IS125L CISCO NETWORKING LAB
+IS125L CISCO NETWORKING LAB 4 UNITS

-This lab allows students to utilize basic functions, as well as, more advanced functions and operations of a network switches and router as it relates to IS125.
+COREQUISITE: IS125 This lab allows students to utilize basic functions, as well as the more advanced functions and operations of network switches and routers, as related to IS125.